decred/dcrdocs/docs/proof-of-stake/redeem-script.md

 Users risk having their funds locked if the following conditions are met:

-- The user has not backed up their redeem script as the documentation and software instructs
+- The user has not backed up their redeem script
 - The user lost all access to their existing wallet
 - The user has not backed up their wallet (or underlying wallet.db) that knows the script
 - The VSP went offline before ever voting or revoking a ticket with that redeem script